DRIVER-EU/test-bed-design/doc/GLOSSARY.md

 ## Observer tool

-The online observer support tool facilitates the task of the observer by providing him or her with pre-made questions that can be easily answered during a trial or exercise, and scenario triggers informing the observer of things to come.
+The online observer support tool facilitates the task of the observer by providing him or her with pre-made questions that can be easily answered during a Trial or exercise, and scenario triggers informing the observer of things to come.
 In addition, these responses will be harvested by the test-bed, and used for evaluation at the end of the exercise.

 ## Scenario Manager

 The scenario manager acts as the *composer* and *conductor* of a classical performance:
 - As the *composer*, it defines what each role has to play.
-For example, what do the simulators need to do in order to provide a realistic incident and background to the trial, or it could include sending direct messages to solutions.
+For example, what do the simulators need to do in order to provide a realistic incident and background to the Trial, or it could include sending direct messages to solutions.
 - As the *conductor*, it controls *when* each role starts and stops.

 ## SA